iammohith/PD-Controller-For-1D-Quadrotor/README.md

 - [Acknowledgments](#acknowledgments)
 - [References](#references)

 ## Introduction

-The goal of this project is to get familiar with working with a quadrotor dynamics and implementing a Proportional-Derivative (PD) controller.
-The PD controller is designed to manage the vertical motion of the quadrotor by adjusting thrust achieving stability and reaching specific height.
+The goal of this project is to gain familiarity with quadrotor dynamics and implement a Proportional-Derivative (PD) controller.
+The PD controller is designed to stabilize the vertical motion of the quadrotor by adjusting the thrust to reach and maintain a specific height.

 ### Technical Details